mamun2519/workshop/thinking a react/redme.md

 - No Build in routing
 - no build in app level state management
 - no build in data fetching techniques
+- no build response caching and invalidation features